troeger/opensubmit/docs/administrator.rst

 Full-stack installation with Terraform
 **************************************

-The source code repository offers a  `Terraform <http://terraform.io>`_ script for deploying a complete OpenSubmit environment on a single machine running in the `Google Compute Engine <https://cloud.google.com/compute>`_.
-The installation procedure deploys the Docker containers described in the following sections.
+We offer a  `Terraform <http://terraform.io>`_ script for deploying a complete OpenSubmit environment (web frontend, test machine, database) on a single machine running on the `Google Cloud <https://cloud.google.com/compute>`_.
 For such an installation:

 - Install `Terraform <http://terraform.io>`_ on your local machine.
 - Clone the Git repository for OpenSubmit and adjust the variables in `terraform.tf <https://github.com/troeger/opensubmit/blob/master/terraform.tf>`_.
 - Call ``terraform apply``.

-This setup is not recommended for production, since the database is installed as Docker image.

 Full-stack installation with Docker Compose
 *******************************************

-You can replicate our `demo installation <http://www.demo.open-submit.org>`_ on your own machine with `Docker Compose <https://docs.docker.com/compose/overview/>`_, which comes as part of a normal `Docker installation <https://www.docker.com/community-edition#/download>`_.
-Our compose file relies on the official Docker images for the `web application <https://hub.docker.com/r/troeger/opensubmit-web/>`_ and the `executor <https://hub.docker.com/r/troeger/opensubmit-exec/>`_.
+We offer a `Docker Compose <https://docs.docker.com/compose/overview/>`_ script for deploying a complete OpenSubmit environment (web frontend, test machine, database) on a single machine running a normal `Docker installation <https://www.docker.com/community-edition#/download>`_.
+For such an installation:

-- Download the `compose file <https://raw.githubusercontent.com/troeger/opensubmit/master/docker-compose.yml>`_ on the machine.
+- Download the `compose file <https://raw.githubusercontent.com/troeger/opensubmit/master/deployment/docker-compose.yml>`_ on the machine.
 - Call ``docker-compose up`` to download, configure and start the OpenSubmit Docker containers and a separate database container.
 - Got to ``http://localhost:8000`` and use one of the configured authentication methods.

-This setup is not recommended for production, since the database is installed as Docker image.

 Single installation of the web application
 ******************************************

-The OpenSubmit web application runs with Python 3.4 or newer versions.
-There are two options:
+For the OpenSubmit web application alone, there are two options to run it:

 .. _dockerweb:

 Docker-based installation
 =========================

-The latest official release of the OpenSubmit web application is available as single `opensubmit-web Docker image <https://hub.docker.com/r/troeger/opensubmit-web/>`_.
-It expects a couple of environment variables to be set, check the :ref:`configuration section <config_web>` for further details.
+The latest official release of the OpenSubmit web application is available as `Docker image <https://hub.docker.com/r/troeger/opensubmit-web/>`_.
+It expects a couple of environment variables to be set, which you can easily determine from the `compose file <https://raw.githubusercontent.com/troeger/opensubmit/master/deployment/docker-compose.yml>`_.

 .. _manualweb:

 Manual installation
 ===================

-This is the recommended approach for production environments.
-You need to follow these steps:
+When you want to run the OpenSubmit web application without Docker, you need to follow these steps:

 - Prepare a Python 3 web hosting environment.